 - Take a stroll through Waterway Village to the Gulf Coast Art Alliance’s Art Gallery or stop by one of their Art Markets held every Saturday in January-April and September-November

-From the Civil War and other Naval battles to a long-established fishing and maritime industry, Gulf Shores, Orange Beach and surrounding areas have much history to be explored.
+From the Civil War and other Naval battles to Native American history and a long-established fishing and maritime industry, Gulf Shores, Orange Beach and surrounding areas have much history to be explored.

 Civil War Trail

 The Battle of Mobile Bay Civil War Trail is comprised of 14 stops throughout Baldwin and Mobile Counties, where action occurred during the Battle of Mobile Bay and the Overland Campaign.
-The 90-mile trail consists of 18 interpretative site signs that tell the stories of ship captains, fort commanders and common fighting men through firsthand accounts, historical references and detailed illustrations.
+The 90-mile trail consists of 18 interpretative site signs that tell the stories of Captains, Fort Commanders and common fighting men through firsthand accounts, historical references and detailed illustrations.
 This trail is a joint partnership between Gulf Shores & Orange Beach Tourism and Visit Mobile.

 Fort Morgan State Historic Site

 Fort Morgan stands as a living history lesson of the fort’s pivotal role in the Civil War.
-Constructed between 1819 and 1834, this 479-acre site was the famed location where Admiral David Farragut is believed to have cried - “Damn the torpedoes.
+Constructed between 1819 and 1834, this 479-acre site is the famed location where Admiral David Farragut is believed to have cried - “Damn the torpedoes.
 Full speed ahead” – moments before he led his sailors into the Battle of Mobile Bay on Aug.
 5, 1864.
-After a two-week siege, Union forces overtook the fort, which was later America’s largest permanent military outpost between 1900 and 1923.
-The fort that once served during the Spanish-American War and both World Wars offers visitors a realistic look into the past.
+After a two-week siege, Union forces overtook the fort, which was later America’s largest permanent military outpost from 1900-1923.
+This fort that served during the Spanish-American War and both World Wars offers visitors a realistic look into the past.
 Meanwhile, neighboring Fort Gaines Historic Site is just a short ferry ride away on Dauphin Island.

 GulfQuest National Maritime Museum of the Gulf of Mexico (Mobile, AL)